 The blanket is finally ready.
 After much procrastination, i managed to finish the border.
 This is for my grandma, who taught me to crochet and for whose place i am leaving tonight.
 Some loose ends still remain to be tucked in, but that will have to wait until tomorrow!
 Decided to take a few pictures before i start packing.

 Although this project is one winter old, i decided to post because this scarf after use still looks pretty good – thanks to the baby cashmerino.
-I was particularly impressed because the pattern is such a simple one, only 2 colors and 1 stitch, but it still stands out.
+I was particularly impressed because the pattern – with only 2 colors and 1 stitch, still stands out.
 In my eyes, Catherine wheel stitch is one of man’s most gorgeous inventions… well ok, Catherine’s perhaps!
 The stitch is so lovely that it never fails to add a dash of elegance to any project.

 Anyway, i will swallow my immodesty and let you decide.